 Some pet food companies have developed hypoallergenic diets in which the physical characteristics of protein molecules are altered to make them more easily tolerated.

-While there are many choices of hypoallergenic ot prescription diets and therapeutic or food sensitivity treats, the best way to find the right food for your dog is to discuss alternatives with your veterinarian.
+While there are many choices of hypoallergenic ot prescription diets and therapeutic or food sensitivity treats, the best way to find the right dog food for your dog is to discuss alternatives with your veterinarian.

 Always consult your veterinarian before making any changes to your dog’s regular diet.